 The La Jolla model is unique in the Tempo line with its Bluetooth-connected smartphone integration.
 The app locks the electric drive system rendering the La Jolla nonfunctional without a PIN code.
 Also, the app displays speed, battery level, and pedal power assistance levels and helps with navigation.
 You can also configure automatic accident detection to receive a smartphone alert if someone bumps the bike.
-An optional rear-mounted camera can show what’s happening behind you on the smartphone display while you ride.
+An optional rear-mounted camera can show what’s happening behind you on the

 Tempo sells its e-bikes exclusively through select independent bicycle dealers, most of whom offer pickup and delivery if the bike needs service.
 To find a local dealer, contact Tempo directly.

 - GM’s modular Ultium platform will be building block of its future electric cars

 - Blix drops e-bike prices in shift to selling exclusively online